 3. Prepare an outcome-focused agenda

-- Any good news since the previous meeting, which can include employee recognition and other details such as productivity and performance.
+🔹 Any good news since the previous meeting, which can include employee recognition and other details such as productivity and performance.

-- How specific issues will be solved after the meeting (To-do list).
+🔹 How specific issues will be solved in a productive way after the meeting (Task list).

-- Any additional items that need to be discussed that apply to the purpose of the meeting.
+🔹 Any additional items that need to be discussed that apply to the purpose of the meeting and increasing productivity.

-- Conclude with a recap of the To-do list, which should be included in the meeting minutes.
+🔹 Conclude with a recap of the Task list, which should be included in the meeting minutes.

-- Give attendees the opportunity to rate the meeting.
+🔹 Give attendees the opportunity to rate how productive the meeting was.

 4. Engage in productive discussions that move goals or projects forward

-5. Record meeting notes, complete your action items and hold team members accountable for theirs
+5. Record meeting notes, complete your action items and hold teammates accountable for theirs

 How Nimbus Platform Can Reduce Your Meetings and Increase Team Productivity

 Nimbus Platform can help you easily address a meeting agenda by decreasing the number of the meetings.
 There, you can get prepared for a productive meeting or use Nimbus powers to actually avoid unnecessary company gatherings.
 Let’s show you some examples of productive collaboration with our tool.